 - The mayor’s husband is a theater educator who until recently taught at a private Montessori school.
 Chasten Buttigieg tweeted disparagingly about a poll asking whether South Bend schools should switch to a four-day week, saying that what teachers actually want is a “living wage please.”

 - As mayor of San Antonio, Castro expanded pre-K access, saying that having more children in high-quality early childhood programs would benefit the city over the long term.
-The program, financed through a sales tax, served just 8% of local 4-year-olds last year.
+The program, financed through a sales tax, served just 8% of local 4-year-olds in 2018.
 As president, Castro wants to create a grant-funded, universal “Pre-K for USA” program.

 - His “People First Education” platform also includes things like a $150 billion plan to grow technology use in schools, increasing access to dual-enrollment programs, and ending tuition at all public colleges.